 Follow these steps to add a new locale.
 You can also use these steps to change the existing German locale to another one.

-3. Open src/i18n.ts and add your locale in the locales array
+src/i18n.tsand add your locale in the locales array - Open

 export const config = {